 We would like to update you on the status of the rail blockades on our network.

-Due to the ongoing blockades on our network, we have been forced to implement the first wave of temporary network shutdowns.
-We have stopped moving traffic between Western and Eastern Canada to Prince Rupert, B.C..
-We have stopped moving most goods destined to Western Canada and the US Midwest from customers east of the Montreal area.
+Due to the blockades in Tyendinaga, ON east of Belleville, ON and in New Hazelton, BC, west of Smithers, BC, we have already stopped moving traffic between Western and Eastern Canada to Prince Rupert, B.C. and traffic destined to Western Canada and the US Midwest from customers east of the Montreal area.